 As a dog owner if you have a garden or just a nice courtyard you surely have considered building a dog house more than once.
 It’s normal that you worry about the comfort of your pet, and what’s more, as a responsible owner, one of the most important things is to make your dog happy.
 If you do not have a clear vision where and how to start building it, do not worry, today we will put you on the job to help you build the ideal booth for your dog.

 We will start by locating the booth facing south.
 It is an important detail since your pet will be more sheltered from the winter air currents.
 Another, most important point to take into account is the overall happiness of your dog.
 It must be the dog’s exclusive place.
 Somewhere where he will gladly go to take a nap in full comfort without a need to constantly bite the leash attached to the house or get harmed by weather conditions.

 The price of building your dog’s shelter will depend on the materials you use.
-Not only that you will have to acquire wood (the recommended thickness is one and a half centimetres or 0.6 inches), but you will have to use other materials and tools such as:
+Not only that you will have to acquire wood (the recommended thickness is one and a half centimeters or 0.6 inches), but you will have to use other materials and tools such as:

 You always have the option to buy it somewhere.
 In the market, there are houses made of wood and plastic.
 The best choice would be wood because it will protect and isolate better from the cold.
 The advantage of plastic is that they are very easy to clean.
 Also, you can check the internet, I’m sure you’ll find many places where they sell used doghouses.

 So without further ado, let’s start building a dog house step by step!

 Before doing anything, the first thing you have to think about is the size.
 The ideal dimensions are not too big or too small.
 The one that is not very small is the obvious choice.
 But, how can you predict the correct the size?
 Think that your dog should be able to go around and inside without problems.